Create a DLP policy to protect documents with FCI or other properties

 Step 1: Upload a document with the needed property to Office 365

 First, you need to upload a document with the property that you want to reference in your DLP policy.
 Microsoft 365 will detect the property and automatically create a crawled property from it.
 In the next step, you'll create a managed property, and then map the managed property to this crawled property.

 Sign in to the Microsoft 365 admin center.

-In the left navigation, choose Admin centers > SharePoint.
+In the left navigation pane, choose Admin centers > SharePoint.
 You're now in the SharePoint admin center.

-In the left navigation, choose search > on the search administration page > Manage Search Schema.
+In the left navigation pane, choose search.
+On the search administration page, choose Manage Search Schema.